oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

     ssh -J opc@<bastion public IP> opc@<operator private ip>
     ```

-2. Create a file called `fleet.yaml` with the contents from `files/fleet.yaml`.
+2. Create a file called `fleet.yaml` with the contents from [fleet.yaml](./files/fleet.yaml).
 This was sourced from [Agones v1.45.0](https://raw.githubusercontent.com/googleforgames/agones/release-1.45.0/install/yaml/install.yaml).
-The changes made here ensure that game servers get deployed to the matching label on our node as defined in your `module.tf` file.
+The changes made in this file ensure that game servers get deployed to the matching label on our nodes as defined in your `module.tf` file.

     ```bash
     # using vim or nano
     vim fleet.yaml

-    # paste from files/fleet.json into this new file and save
+    # paste from the downloaded fleet.json into this new file and save
     ```

 3. Apply the fleet